-On days that I’m bored ofcooking Jeera Rice, I instantly switch to making this quick rice recipe.
-High on flavour and almost no spice, because of which it becomes ideal to go with spicy and gravy dishes or even a simple dal.
+On days that I’m bored ofcooking Jeera (Cumin) Rice, I instantly switch to making this quick rice recipe.
+High on flavour and low on spice, because of which it becomes ideal to go with spicy and gravy dishes or even a simple dal.
 The use of whole spices in this rice makes the whole house so fragrant, the rice soaks up all those flavours too.
 I have also used a variety of dry fruits and nuts like Walnuts, Pistachios and Sultanas to make it healthy and delicious.
 This time I wanted to add dried Creanberries, only to realise I had run out of stock.
 The Sultanas and berries are like little surprise packs in the dish.

-This dish is an adaptation of a similar rice dish that one of my dear Jammu friends makes, whenever she makes Rajma.
+This dish is an adaptation of a similar rice dish that one of my dear Jammu friend makes, whenever she makes Rajma.
 The Rajma recipe on the blog is also one I learnt from her many years ago, which has undergone a little modification during this time.
 In this Flavoured rice recipe, my twist to the original one is adding Caramelized onions, and believe me these are a game changer.

 Since dehydrated caramelized onions are now available in the market, one can use that also instead of going through the whole process of caramelizing them.